RiemannFormer: A Framework for Attention in Curved Spaces: Experiments

+To empirically validate the efficacy of this geometrically principled mechanism, particularly in capturing intrinsic spatial structures, we integrate it into a practical vision backbone.
 The proposed modules undergo training and evaluation on the CIFAR-10 and CIFAR-100 datasets, employing a lightweight Vision Transformer (ViT) architecture.
 Specifically, these modules leverage the compact yet efficient structure of the ViT model to process the image classification tasks inherent to these benchmark datasets.
 All experiments were implemented on an NVIDIA RTX 4090 GPU with PyTorch 2.7.
-The training procedure is conducted over 200 epochs with a batch size of 128, utilizing the AdamW optimizer configured with its default hyperparameters.
+The training procedure is conducted over 100 epochs with a batch size of 128, utilizing the AdamW optimizer configured with its default hyperparameters.

-In predefined transformations, certain operations (such as rotation $\breve{\bf R}(\theta)$ and reflection $\hat{\bf R}(\theta)$) involve the configuration of angles.
-An angle schedule is a function that sends an integer to an angle involved in the linear transformation.
-The choice of the angle schedule can also impact the performance of the tangent mapping.
-In our experiments, we observed that the following straightforward schedule yields favorable results: $f(t): t \mapsto t \theta, \; t \in \{1,2, \dots \}$, where $\theta$ is a learnable parameter or a predefined angle.
-Exploring more effective angle schedules is also a direction worth investigating.
-In the current experiment of this work, we use the predefined configuration in Eq. (\ref{eqn:rotation}).
-We set the hyperparameter $\alpha=0.1$ in $s = \frac{\exp(w)}{\exp(w)+\alpha}$ in these experiments.
+In our experimental evaluation, we implement and compare both PaTE-SO(2) and PaTE-SO(4) variants.
+For both formulations, the rotation operations rely on a specific angle configuration across different subspaces.
+We define an angle schedule function that maps a subspace index to its corresponding rotation angle.
+Empirically, we observed that a straightforward harmonic schedule yields favorable results: $f(t): t \mapsto t \theta, \; t \in \{1,2, \dots, K \}$, where $\theta$ is a learnable base frequency and $t$ denotes the subspace index.

+Furthermore, for the PaTE-SO(4) instantiation, the geometric configuration extends beyond mere angles to the orientation of the rotation axes (specifically, the axes for the left and right isoclinic rotations).
+To investigate the trade-off between geometric flexibility and parameter efficiency, we evaluate two distinct axis strategies: independent axes, where each subspace learns its own unique rotation axis, and shared axes, where a single global axis orientation is applied across all subspaces.

 The current work is primarily dedicated to further exploring the potential of transformer-based models in visual tasks, and thus, it mainly compares with ViT architectures.
 The architecture of our ultra-lightweight vision transformer comprises only $4$ attention heads, $6$ transformer layers, and decomposes images into $64$ patches, each of $4 \times 4$ pixels.
 The results from the experiments are compiled in Table 1.
 CIFAR-10 and CIFAR-100 are both widely used datasets in the field of computer vision and machine learning, specifically for image classification tasks.
 It is evident that our method exhibits greater enhancement over traditional positional encodings on datasets with fewer images per category (CIFAR-100).
 CIFAR-100 is used for more rigorous testing of models, particularly to evaluate their performance on a larger number of classes and to understand how well they can generalize across a broader range of categories.